Tuttotorna/OMNIABASE/README.md

 HASC-Human-AI-Structural-Compatibility-Protocol

-This preserves clarity: first the shortest proof path, then the first readable proof, then the framework, then the strongest public branches.
+This preserves clarity: first the shortest proof path, then the first readable proof, then the central public demonstration, then the framework, then the strongest public branches.

 ---